Apple IT Training and Certification: What You Need to Know

 - Exam Preparation

-You click on an area's title to see the chapters within it.
-For example, the Mac area has four chapters:
+You click an area's title to see the chapters within it.
+For example, that Mac area has four chapters:

 - Setting Up and Restoring Mac